SPawson/Golf-course-review-site/Readme.md

 <li>When diagnosing the issue with the search system, I found that it was looking for an exact match to the value that was entered in the search system.
 As a result, if a user only entered a part name, this wouldn’t match with any records in the database.
 In order to rectify this, I had to use a $Regex (Regular Expression) operator.
 This would allow me to search the records in the DB based on terms which matched the Course Name field.
 This ultimately allowed the user to be able to search with key words, such as Selby, Valley etc.</li>

 <li>I found that when the user attempted to login to the site using the correct email, but with a capital letter for instance.
 This would prevent the user from logging in and would result in it appearing to the user that the user details were incorrect.
-I found the issue was with the part of login function where it searched the DB for a matching email.
+I found the issue was with the part of the login function where it searched the DB for a matching email.
 As my records are all stored in lowercase, this meant the user would never be found as the terms didn’t match failing the login.
 TO rectify this, I had to change this by making sure the email entered was put into a lowercase format first and then used to search the DB.
 This allowed me to resolve the issue. </li>

 <li>I found that when a user tried to edit an existing item such as a course, the information would not load correctly after I implemented WTForms for my form control.
 I found the solution to this issue was to preload the form with an object of the data on instantiation of the form class.
 This meant that the form would be given all the information it required in order to load the form correctly.</li>